How “Hellish” is Hell’s Hollow Falls?

 To understand how Hell’s Hollow Falls got its name, it is important to understand the history and geology of the area.

-The Greater Slippery Rock Creek Gorge, of which Hell’s Hollow is a part, is an area rich in limestone.
-In the 1850’s a lime kiln was built next to the falls, for the purpose of extracting lime from limestone.
-Among other things, lime was/is used as a component in fertilizer, as well as an ingredient in mortar and plaster.
+The Greater Slippery Rock Creek Gorge (of which Hell’s Hollow is a part) is an area rich in limestone, and in the 1850’s a lime kiln was built next to the falls, for the purpose of extracting lime from limestone.

 Limestone was dumped into the lime kiln (a large brick-lined pit dug into the hillside, with openings at top and bottom) and then heated by burning wood/charcoal on top of it.
-As the “stone” component burned off, the lime was left behind and removed from the opening at the bottom/side of the pit.

-This burning of limestone and fuel gave off a lot of smoke, odor, and a red glow that certainly would have given the hollow a “hellish” appearance and smell, especially at night.
+This burning of limestone and fuel gave off a lot of smoke, odor, and a red glow that certainly would have given the hollow a “hellish” appearance and smell (especially at night) – thus the name “Hell’s Hollow”!

 How to Find Hell’s Hollow Falls

-Hell’s Hollow Falls is located in the northwestern corner of McConnells Mill State Park, just off of Shaffer Road (see map below).
+Hell’s Hollow Falls is located in the northwestern corner of McConnell’s Mill State Park, just off of Shaffer Road (see map below).

-The parking area for Hell’s Hollow Falls can be found at the following GPS coordinates: 40.931363, -80.239991.
+The parking lot for Hell’s Hollow Falls can be found at the following GPS coordinates: 40.931363, -80.239991.

 Hiking to Hell’s Hollow Falls